Corporate governance

 million

-1. Includes data relevant to the assets acquired through the merger with BHP’s petroleum business from 1 June 2022.
-2. Figures are reported on a cash basis (net of any refunds received, for example, refunds of tax overpaid in prior years) and are round to the nearest million.
+1. Figures are reported on a cash basis (net of any refunds received, for example, refunds of tax overpaid in prior years) and are round to the nearest million.

-1. Determined by total tax expense, royalties, excise, levies and other taxes, divided by profit before such taxes, adjusted for exceptional items.
-The all-in effective tax rate increases to 57% for 2023 with exceptional items included.
+1. Determined by total tax expense, royalties, excise, levies and other taxes, divided by profit before such taxes, adjusted for one off items.
+The global all-in effective tax rate decreases to 30% with one-off items included.

-Woodside has activities in several jurisdictions outside of Australia.
-Our Annual Report 2023 contains a full list of Woodside’s subsidiaries, their country of incorporation and our ownership interest; all subsidiaries are regarded as tax residents in their places of incorporation.
+Woodside has activities in several jurisdictions outside of Australia, including the United States, Trinidad and Tobago, Mexico and Senegal.
+Our Annual Report 2024 contains a full list of Woodside’s subsidiaries, their country of incorporation, tax residency and our ownership interest.

-Woodside paid more than US$500 million in foreign corporate taxes, royalties and production entitlements in 2023, as presented in the data table below.
+Woodside paid more than US$650 million in international corporate taxes, royalties and production entitlements in 2024 (excludes Australia), as presented in the data table below.

 entitlements